Office of the Director

 The Office of the Director has provided vital leadership since the inception of the Laboratory more than 40 years ago.
 Starting with a modest staff and budget, the scope of the oversight provided by the Office has encompassed areas such as National and Energy Security Policy, world-class optical design and manufacturing, basic science research in high-energy-density physics including laboratory astrophysics, plasma nuclear physics, dynamics of materials under high stress, and non-linear hydrodynamics as well as the successful mentoring of graduate, undergraduate and high school students.
 Today the Office of the Director continues to provide energetic and visionary leadership in the Laboratory’s overarching quest for inertial confinement fusion, assuring the Laboratory’s success for years to come.

 The senior leaders reporting to the Office of the Director include:

 Director E. Michael Campbell

-Dr. Campbell has been a member of numerous committees providing advice and strategy, including the National Academy of Sciences, Los Alamos National Laboratory, Berkeley National Laboratory, University of Texas, the National Research Council of Canada, and Lockheed Martin Corporation.
+Dr. Campbell has been a member of numerous committees providing advice and strategy, including the Department of Defense, Missile Defense Agency, National Academy of Sciences, Los Alamos National Laboratory, Berkeley National Laboratory, University of Texas, the National Research Council of Canada, Missile Defense Agency, and Lockheed Martin Corporation.
 He served on the Board of Evans and Sutherland Corporation and has worked in various scientific and leadership positions at both federal laboratories and the private sector including Lawrence Livermore National Laboratory, General Atomics, Logos Technologies, and Sandia National Laboratories.
 He has received his degrees from the University of Pennsylvania, Princeton University, and the University of Western Sydney.